Michael Theurer: Member of the European Parliament, 2009–2017

+Member of the German Parliament, 2017–present

 Theurer became a member of the Bundestag in the 2017 German federal election.
 From 2017 until 2021, he served as deputy chairman of his party's parliamentary group, under the leadership of chairman Christian Lindner.

 Following the 2021 state elections in Baden-Württemberg, Theurer led his party's delegation in the negotiations with Minister-President Winfried Kretschmann's Alliance '90/Greens on a potential coalition government.

-In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Theurer led his party's delegation in the working group on economic policy; his co-chairs from the other parties are Carsten Schneider and Cem Özdemir.
+In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Theurer led his party's delegation in the working group on economic policy; his co-chairs from the other parties were Carsten Schneider and Cem Özdemir.

+In April 2024, Theurer was nominated to join the board of Germany's Bundesbank.
+He left the Bundestag and was replaced by Julian Grünke.